Cancer the Great Overwhelm

 My story

-At just 37 years old, I was diagnosed with stage IV bile duct cancer, which is incurable and has a short life expectancy.
+At just 37 years old, I was diagnosed with stage IV bile duct cancer, which is incurable and has a life expectancy of only about a year or so.

-My life seemed to be headed on a predictable path, until I started having some strange symptoms: lower back pain.
+My life seemed headed on a predictable path, until I started having some strange symptoms: lower back pain that led to back spasms and then a terrible diagnosis.

 I was otherwise very healthy, happily married and a new father.
-Then suddenly, I received this terrible news which upended everything in my life.
+Then suddenly, cancer upended everything.
 You can read my full story in the About Us section on this website.

 Finding your footing

-After being knocked over by the initial wave of my diagnosis, I found it helpful to pick myself up and try to find my footing.
+After being knocked over by the initial waves of my diagnosis, eventually I stood back up and tried to regain my footing.
 In fairness, I didn’t just “pick myself up.”
-I had a lot of support and help from family and especially through my faith.
+I had a lot of support and help from family and especially through my relationship with God.
+But it certainly took time and finding a pathway of hope.

-In interacting with hundreds of people facing cancer, here are a few thoughts I’d share about how to find your footing in these early days of feeling overwhelmed.
-At the end of this article, I will also share more about the cancer nonprofit I started, Hope Has Arrived, and how we help people find hope.
+In interacting with thousands of people facing cancer, let me share a few thoughts about finding your footing in these early days of feeling overwhelmed.

-But first, here’s a few steps I recommend taking to avoid the overwhelming feelings during these early days.
+Here’s a few steps I recommend taking to avoid the overwhelming feelings:

 5 Steps to take